 Where to go for pho, banh mi, bun, and so much more

-Maryland suburbanites visits this Vietnamese restaurant for marinated quail, bun bo hue (beef noodle soup,) and egg noodle dishes such as crispy Maryland chicken egg-noodle soup, which comes with a whole chicken on its own plate.
+Maryland suburbanites visit this Vietnamese restaurant for marinated quail, bun bo hue (beef noodle soup,) and egg noodle dishes such as crispy Maryland chicken egg-noodle soup, which comes with a whole chicken on its own plate.
+Delivery available through GrubHub.

-The area’s most well-regarded pho shop is no-frills: don’t expect fawning service or even appetizers like spring rolls here.
+The area’s most well-regarded pho shop is no-frills: Don’t expect fawning service or even appetizers like spring rolls here.
 Just fill up on the expertly balanced soup, available with several different cuts of beef, and the strong Vietnamese coffee.
 Call the restaurant directly for takeout.
 Cash only.

 An Eden Center destination for banh mi sandwiches stuffed with Vietnamese meatballs, sour pork, pate, and so much more.